Top 15 Most Expensive Places To Die In The World

 Average Funeral Cost (Local Currency): 51,750 Argentine Pesos

-According to a local funeral home, Cocheria Tacuari The cheapest service offered is a cremation without a wake, which costs 25,000 pesos (roughly $415 US), which is almost 50 percent more than the minimum wage of 16,875 pesos ($ 281 US) a month.
+According to Cocheria Tacuari, a local funeral home, the least expensive service is cremation without a wake, which costs 25,000 pesos (about $415 US), or about 50% more than the monthly minimum wage of 16,875 pesos ($281 US).

-Which makes the, 78.5% cremation rate not only the highest number seen in the last decade but unsurprising.
-Juan Tapia from Cocheria Tacuari says paying for a funeral “means, for a family, that they might not eat this month,” said Tapia.
+Thus, the 78.5% cremation rate is not only the highest recorded in the past ten years, but also not unexpected.
+Paying for a funeral "means, for a family, that they might not eat this month," said Juan Tapia of Cocheria Tacuari.

-Rents at public cemeteries in Buenos Aires, including maintenance, range from 400 to 2,000 ($7- 30 US) pesos a month.
-In the private sector, plots sell for a minimum of 55,000 pesos ($918 USD) with monthly maintenance from 500 pesos ($8 USD).
-Costs that the members of the public can no longer afford.
+Buenos Aires public cemeteries charge between 400 and 2,000 pesos ($7-$30 US) per month in rent, maintenance included.
+Plots sell for a minimum of 55,000 pesos ($918 USD) in the private sector, with monthly maintenance starting at 500 pesos ($8 USD). costs that the general public is no longer able to afford.

 14. Finland